Upward Arrow Icon - Navigation

 5. Positioning Strategy

-In a tech-driven environment, positioning is about communicating how your product stands out in a crowded tech market.
-Highlight your scalable architecture, security features, or tech partnerships that give you an edge.
+In a tech-driven environment, tech positioning is about explaining how your product can stand out amongst the other products in the tech market.
+Shed light on things such as your scalable architecture, security features, or your tech partnerships that really give you that spot in the market.

 For Example: TALA